phooky/VT100-Hax/Platform Notes.md

 NVRAM interactions
 ------------------
+C1, C2, and C3 are the command pins on the ER1400 data sheet.

+Bits in the NVR memory latch port:

-data is D0
+* data is D0
-C1 is D1
+* C1 is D1
-C2 is D2
+* C2 is D2
-C3 is D3
+* C3 is D3
-!SPDS is D5
+* !SPDS is D5

 Accept address high, accept address low, standby, read, standby, (accept data is standby?)
 22 23x9 22 23x9 0x2f 0x2d 0x2f 0x25 0x2f 0x30 0x23